kemckinnmsft/M365HOL3001/instructions.md

 	>
 	> !IMAGE[tzj04wi9.jpg](\Media\tzj04wi9.jpg)
 	>
-	> Here the user has received an email from Eric Gruber and they can click on the **Read the message** button.
+	> Here the user has received an email from Evan Green and they can click on the **Read the message** button.
 	>
 	>!IMAGE[wiefwcho.jpg](\Media\wiefwcho.jpg)
 	>